CableDorado2/Ikemen-Plus-Ultra/README.md

 >**I**tsu made mo **K**ansei shinai **E**ien ni **M**ikansei **EN**gine

-**IKEMEN** (retroactively referred to as S-SIZE IKEMEN or Vanilla).
+**I.K.E.M.E.N.** (retroactively referred to as S-SIZE IKEMEN or Vanilla).
 Is the **First Version** of Ikemen Engine that works like a Mugen Clone using a compiled SSZ Project as interpreter, adding it suport for Lua language, SDL, OpenGL, Ogg Vorbis and other things.
 All used is opensource so **Suehiro** adapted the libraries to the project.
 This Ikemen is an expansion of his original SSZ code.

-**IKEMEN Plus** is an unofficial update/expansion project worked by **K4thos** (not made by Suehiro) of the Vanilla version, using the lua language above implemented to extend the capabilities of the basics in main engine.
+**I.K.E.M.E.N.
+Plus** is an unofficial update/expansion project worked by **K4thos** (not made by Suehiro) of the Vanilla version, using the lua language above implemented to extend the capabilities of the basics in main engine.

-**IKEMEN Plus Ultra** is an unofficial large scale update of the previous version maintained by **CD2** in association with **Strong FS**.
+**I.K.E.M.E.N.
+Plus Ultra** is an unofficial large scale update of the previous version maintained by **CD2** in association with **Strong FS**.
 It contains new features and engine improvements inspired from: Ikemen GO, Commercial Fighting Games and Touhou: Gensokyo Reloaded.

-**IKEMEN GO** is the official latest version of the engine.
+**I.K.E.M.E.N.
+GO** is the official latest version of the engine.
 The original creator **Suehiro** abandoned his own source code in favour of rewriting the engine in Google's Go language (hence the name).
 This version it is under **active development by various developers** and is for people who want their game to follow what MUGEN does but with universal extra features/fixes.

-**IKEMEN GO Plus** presented by **K4thos** was made to test some functions meanwhile the original is updated using the mentioned GO version.
+**I.K.E.M.E.N.
+GO Plus** presented by **K4thos** was made to test some functions meanwhile the original is updated using the mentioned GO version.
 GO Plus is what IKEMEN Plus was to Vanilla, but over time GO Plus and GO merged into the same thing.

 ## References
 >- Suehiro's Main Page: